OpenSWE1R/swe1r-re/RE:-Input-config.md

   const char *v9; // ST10_4
   _DWORD *v13; // esi

-  //FIXME: This union might actually be bigger, that would explain why v17 is left unused union {
+  //FIXME: This union might actually be bigger, that would explain why v17 is left unused.
+  //       However, it seems to be stored in 12 byte per element array.. soooo.. idk union {
     typedef struct {
       uint32_t flags; //FIXME: There is strong indication that this is only 8 bit, then 3 byte padding